jeanpommier/ogr2vrt_simple/README.md

     - type if available (defaults to string)
     - width (precision) if available

-By default, the VRT file will be generated alongside the source file, extension .vrt
+By default, the VRT config will be output to the commandline.
+If you want it to be written to a file, use the -o option with the path to the vrt file to write.

 ## Features
 - Support file as datasource